lichangqing1/Bilingual-RAG-LLM-Quality-Engineering-and-AI-Assisted-Testing-Framework/docs/ARCHITECTURE.md

 FAISS and Sentence-Transformers are optional and live in `requirements-vector.txt`.
 This keeps the default `requirements.txt` fast and reliable for CI.

-Legacy modules `src/vector_store.py` and `src/tfidf_vector_store.py` are retained only for backward-compatible examples and notebooks.
-New code should use `src/retrieval.py` and the retrievers under `src/retrievers/`.

 ## Evaluation Design

 The framework follows an OpenCompass-style separation: